- Commissioner’s Office

 Peer Culture and Community Inclusion Unit

-The vision of PCCI is Community partnerships promoting pathways to wellness.
+The vision of PCCI is community partnerships promoting pathways to wellness.
 Our goal is healthy individuals, families, and communities, free of stigma, with equal access to health resources sharing their lived experiences for continued holistic wellness.
 In order to realize this mission, the PCCI Unit actively engages, supports, and models the promotion of hope, wellness and empowerment throughout the Behavioral Health system of Philadelphia and beyond.
 Our motto is to “Model, Inspire, and Inform”.
 This charge is achieved in the following ways:

 - Supporting and fostering the value of the achievement of wellness through shared experiences